-Upon approval of the Voices Morgan Hill charter, the school will apply for a \$250K CDE Revolving Loan will be used as a bridge loan to help fund the initial expenses associated with starting a school and payroll, pending the receipt of per pupil state funding.
+Upon approval of the Voices Mt.
+Pleasant charter, the school will apply for a \$250K CDE Revolving Loan will be used as a bridge loan to help fund the initial expenses associated with starting a school and payroll, pending the receipt of per pupil state funding.
 The CDE loan payback would occur over a five-year period, at the current interest rate of the California pooled investment accountsi.
 Should the CDE loan not be available, the school will seek a short term start up loan from Voices Language Academies with interest at the current Applicable Federal Rates.

-For the Start-Up year (a total of four months) the school will receive a short-term loan of \$50K payable upon receipt of the CDE Revolving Loan from the CMO.
-This short-term loan will be used to fund four months of the principal and office manager's salary and benefits as well as equipment, as they prepare for the beginning of the school year.
+For the Start-Up year (a total of six months) the school will receive a short-term loan of \$50K payable upon receipt of the CDE Revolving Loan from the CMO.
+This short-term loan will be used to fund school start-up expenditures.

-Cash flows includes the following assumptions for the timing of funding:
+Cash flows include the following assumptions for the timing of funding:

-EPA - Quarterly funding at 25% each quarter beginning in Oct 2015 for Q1 and ending in July 2016 for the 4th quarter.
+EPA - Quarterly funding at 25% each quarter beginning in Oct 2015 for Q1 and ending in June 2016 for the 4th quarter.

-Implementation Grant - Quarterly reimbursements submitted a month after quarter-end.
+PCSGP Start-up and Implementation Grant - A lump sum of \$100,000 followed by quarterly reimbursements submitted a month after quarter-end.
 To be conservative, the cash flow shows receipts of these reimbursements the month following submission.